 Opportunity knocks for Walsh and Galway to silence the critics

-Victory over Mayo and a place in the Super 8s would make the season look a lot different
+Victory over Mayo and a place in the Super 8s will make the season look a lot different

 Kevin Walsh: he reversed a loose, drifting era of Galway football since he took the helm as manager.
 They have won two Connacht titles since and contested a league final.
 Photograph: Laszlo Geczo/Inpho